ongyx/psidex/README.md

 and I decided to try my hand at making a polished, fully working and scalable version.
 The package manager used would be psiman (formerly [spkg](https://github.com/sn3ksoftware/sandpkg/tree/testing)), a Python rewrite of the original package manager.
 More to come here soon (this is wip for now)

+P.S: The pixel-art logo was made by me, so everything here is under the MIT License.